Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Analyze Defender For Storage Configuration/readme.md

 The script outputs a detailed CSV file of the Defender for Storage configuration for each storage account in the specified resource group.
 The report includes information on:

 - Storage account name
-- Defender for Storage status
+- Defender for Storage effective plan
-- Recommendations for improving security
+- Sensitive Data Threat Detection feature (enabled/not enabled)
+- On Upload Malware Scanning feature (enabled/not enabled)
+- On Upload Malware Scanning cap

 ### Output Sample
 | SubscriptionName | SubscriptionId     | ResourceGroupName  | StorageAccountName   | SubscriptionPlan      | EffectivePlanOnResource                               | SensitiveDataThreatDetection | OnUploadMalwareScanning | OnUploadMalwareScanningCap |